Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Lifestyle Changes for Improved Natural Fertility

-Yoga is a wonderful way to naturally improve your fertility and to increase the likelihood of fertility treatment success.
+Yoga is a wonderful way to naturally improve your fertility.
 Frequently practicing yoga can help improve your natural fertility through three main benefits: 1. reducing stress 2. improving circulation 3. balancing your immune system.

-Improved Circulation – Many cases of infertility arise due to blockages that impede blood flow.
-With yoga, you can increase your blood circulation and ensure that nourishing blood flow is reaching your reproductive organs.
+Improved Circulation – Many fertility issues are due to blockages that impede blood flow.
+Yoga can help support increased blood circulation so that nourishing blood flow is reaching your reproductive organs.
 Increased blood flow helps to provide these reproductive organs with more oxygen and other vital nutrients.

 Balanced Immunity – Yoga is a great way to boost and balance your immune system.
 The immune system is responsible for causing inflammation when harmful things enter the body.
-It is believed that inflammation caused by the immune system may be behind a large number of “unexplained infertility” diagnoses.
-Practicing yoga helps you find your inner calm, which in turn can help raise the number of white blood cells in the body.
-This not only helps keep common diseases at bay, but can also help you increase fertility naturally.
+It is believed that inflammation caused by the immune system may be behind a large number of otherwise unidentifiable fertility issues.
+Practicing yoga helps you find your inner calm, which in turn may help support and increase the number of white blood cells in the body.

-The Bottom line about Yoga for Fertility: Several studies have concluded that yoga helps couples boost their natural fertility and increases the success rate of assisted reproductive technologies (ART) by improving the physiological and psychological states of both men and women .
+The Bottom line about Yoga for Fertility: Several studies have concluded that yoga helps couples boost their natural fertility by improving the physiological and psychological states of both men and women .
 While some high-intensity exercises increase inflammation and decrease fertility, the low impact movement of yoga may help you get pregnant faster .

 Other Light Exercise